TransUnion Completes Acquisition of Verisk Financial Services

 Universal Trust Service Provider

-Reports include detailed market and competitor intelligence on payments cards, e-money, acquiring, retail banking, and consumer credit in Europe.
+Reports include detailed market and competitor intelligence on payments cards, e-money, acquiring, retail banking, and European consumer credit.
 Analysts use primary and secondary source data and conduct in-depth interviews with senior industry executives and European finance experts.

 To find out more or to discuss subscription options, please email: firstname.lastname@example.org or telephone: +44(0)20 7337 4200.